Education is Key!

 Here at the Advocates, we believe that higher education is an important part of our society.
 We understand the financial strain that many students and families of students, face while pursuing that education.
 In order to give back to our communities, we are offering our Advocates Scholarship.

-For further information about what the Advocates consider worthy of a winning essay, please visit our vehicle accident attorney page.
+For further information about what the Advocates consider worthy of a winning essay, please visit our car accident lawyer page.

 - $1000 is offered biannually